batect/batect/rfcs/2020-02-telemetry/proposal.md

-### On any run with analytics disabled
+### On any run with telemetry disabled

-If analytics is disabled with `--disable-analytics` or `BATECT_DISABLE_ANALYTICS`, analytics data will not be written to disk, and any cached information will not be uploaded.
+If telemetry is disabled with `--disable-telemetry` or `BATECT_DISABLE_TELEMETRY`, telemetry data will not be written to disk, and any cached information will not be uploaded.

-### On CI with analytics enabled
+### On CI with telemetry enabled

 Many CI systems operate ephemeral agents, with each new build given a clean agent.
 While this is great for ensuring consistency of builds, it presents problems for the delayed data reporting mechanism described above - data from previous runs would never be uploaded because it is lost when the agent is destroyed.